Books of Kings: From the reign of Athaliah to the death of Elisha (11:1–13:25)

+The two kingdoms to the fall of Samaria (14:1–17:41)

-Amaziah is a good king, but not quite on a par with David, and the high places have still not been abolished.
+Amaziah is a good king, but the high places have still not been abolished.
 Upon assumption of the throne, he executes his father's assassins, but spares their children in accordance with the Mosaic law.
 Amaziah defeats the Edomites and challenges Israel, but Jehoash advises him to stay at home.
 The pair meet at Beth Shemesh and Israel thoroughly defeats Judah, scattering Amaziah's troops and allowing Jehoash to sack Jerusalem.
 Jehoash dies and is succeeded by his son Jeroboam II.
 Amaziah faces a conspiracy and is killed in Lachish.
 He is buried in Jerusalem and succeeded by his son Azariah, who recovers and rebuilds Elath.

 Jeroboam II is evil.
 He restores Israelite territory from Lebo-Hamath to the Dead Sea, in accordance with a prophecy by Jonah.
 This is because God has promised not to destroy Israel and has seen how much the Israelites are suffering.
-Jeroboam dies and is succeeded by his son Zechariah.
+He dies and is succeeded by his son Zechariah.

-Like his father and grandfather, Azariah is a good king, although the high places still exist.
+Azariah is a good king, although the high places still exist.
 He is, however, a leper, and so is relieved of his responsibilities while his son Jotham acts as regent.
 Azariah dies and Jotham succeeds him.

-Zechariah, like the previous kings of Israel, is evil, and Jeroboam's religion still exists.
-Zechariah is the victim of a conspiracy by Shallum, who assassinates and succeeds him, thus fulfilling God's promise to Jehu that his family would rule for four generations.
-Shallum is himself assassinated and succeeded by Menahem.
-Menahem attacks Tiphsah, sacks it and rips open its pregnant women.
-During Menahem's reign, Pul of Assyria attacks Israel.
-Menahem manages to kill two birds with one stone by raising taxes to pay Pul both to leave and to support him on the throne.
-Menahem dies and is succeeded by his son Pekahiah.
-Pekahiah is assassinated by his official Pekah and his fifty mercenaries from Gilead.
-Pekah succeeds him as king.
-During Pekah's reign, Pul (also called Tiglath-Pileser) comes back and captures many towns in northern Israel, including all of the land belonging to the Tribe of Naphtali, and deports their populations to Assyria.
+Zechariah is evil, and falls victim of a conspiracy by Shallum, who assassinates and succeeds him, thus fulfilling God's promise to Jehu that his family would rule for four generations.
+Shallum is himself assassinated and succeeded by Menahem, who attacks Tiphsah, sacks it and rips open its pregnant women.
+During Menahem's reign, Pul of Assyria (also called Tiglath-Pileser) attacks Israel.

+Menahem raises taxes to pay Pul both to leave and to support him on the throne.
+Menahem dies and is succeeded by his son Pekahiah, who is assassinated by his official Pekah and fifty mercenaries from Gilead.
+During Pekah's reign, Pul comes back and captures many towns in northern Israel, including all of the land belonging to the Tribe of Naphtali, and deports their populations to Assyria.
 Pekah is assassinated by Hoshea, who succeeds him as king.